Privacy Policy

 Scope

-All ACSO employees, contractors, volunteers and students (ACSO personnel) must comply with this Privacy Policy at all times, regardless of the location where ACSO personnel are undertaking their employment.
+All the Group’s employees, People and external users of the Group’s systems must comply with this Privacy Policy, regardless of location where work related duties are being performed.
 For example, working from an ACSO office, a Prison or working from home.
-All privacy related policies, procedures, processes and statements are to comply with this Privacy Policy.
+All privacy related policies, procedures, processes, and statements are to comply with this Privacy Policy.

 Definitions